-6. Extension of Time Period for Commission Action Not applicable.
+Extension of Time Period for Commission Action Not applicable.

-7. Basis for Summary Effectiveness Pursuant to Section 19(b)(3) or for Accelerated Effectiveness Pursuant to Section 19(b)(2) or Section 19(b)(7)(D) The proposed rule change is effective upon filing pursuant to Section 19(b)(3) of the Act19 and paragraph (f)(6) of Rule 19b-4 thereunder,20 in that the proposed rule change does not significantly affect the protection of investors or the public interest; does not impose any significant burden on competition; and does not become operative for 30 days after filing or such shorter time as the Commission may designate.
-FINRA requests that the Commission waive the requirement that the proposed rule change, by its terms, not become operative for 30 days after the date of the filing as set forth in Rule 19b-4(f)(6)(iii),21 so that the proposed rule change may become operative immediately.
-Waiver of the operative delay would allow the proposed changes, 19 15 U.S.C.
+7. Basis for Summary Effectiveness Pursuant to Section 19(b)(3) or for Accelerated Effectiveness Pursuant to Section 19(b)(2) or Section 19(b)(7)(D) The proposed rule change is effective upon filing pursuant to Section 19(b)(3) of the Act20 and paragraph (f)(6) of Rule 19b-4 thereunder,21 in that the proposed rule change does not significantly affect the protection of investors or the public interest; does not impose any significant burden on competition; and does not become operative for 30 days after filing or such shorter time as the Commission may designate.
+FINRA requests that the Commission waive the requirement that the proposed rule change, by its terms, not become operative for 30 days after the date of the filing as 21 17 CFR 240.19b-4(f)(6).

+20 15 U.S.C.
 78s(b)(3).